-LED Status Light/Valet Switch/Data Port: This assembly contains the LED Status Light, Valet Switch, and a Data Port which is for use with the FPM-1 Features Programming Module (which is used by professional installers).
+LED Status Light and Valet Switch: This system includes a separate LED Status Light and Valet Switch.
+Also included is a combination holder assembly for the LED Status Light and Valet Switch.
 Mount the assembly in a location where it can easily be seen by the driver, and preferably where it can be seen from outside, as the LED Status Light provides a level of visual deterrence.
-If desired, Crime Guard's SecureCode override may be custom-programmed for maximum security (see the Operation Manual).
 Two mounting methods are provided: double-sided adhesive tape, and two screws.
 If using the adhesive tape, properly prepare the mounting surfaces to ensure good adhesion.
 If using the screws for a more permanent mounting, carefully separate the housing halves, install the screws (avoid overtightening), then snap the assembly halves back together.
-Carefully route the wiring harness to the control module (both ends are the same) to avoid any chances of it being chafed or pinched.
+Carefully route the wiring harness to the control module to avoid any chances of it being chafed or pinched.

-Optional Customized LED & Valet Switch Mounting: An alternative to the LED/Valet Switch/Data Port assembly is a separate LED and valet switch.
-Mount the LED Status Light in the vehicle interior where it can be easily seen by the operator, and preferably where it can be seen from the exterior of the vehicle.
-Drill a 9/32" hole in a suitable interior panel, route the wiring harness through the hole to the control module, and snap the LED in place.
+Or, the LED Status Light may be custom-mounted inside the vehicle by drilling a 9 / 32" hole in a suitable interior panel; be sure to carefully ensure that the area behind the location has unobstructed depth of at least 1/2". route the wiring harness through the hole to the control module, and snap the LED in place.
 Plug the LED's small 2-pin plug into the Red matching port on the control module.
 Mount the valet switch, using its adhesive pad, in a hidden location which is accessible to the operator; carefully route the wires to the control module, and plug the valet switch's Blue 2-pin plug into the control module's Blue 2-pin port.
-If the separate LED Status Light and valet are used, the optional FPM-1 Features Programming Module can still be plugged into the remaining 3-pin port on the control module.